History of the Jews in Charleston, South Carolina: Reform, Beth Elohim and the courts

 The first Jewish Reform movement in the United States originated in Charleston.
 In 1824 a large number of the members of Congregation Beth Elohim petitioned its trustees to shorten the service and to introduce the English language.
 The petition was rejected.
 The petitioners resigned and organized the Reform Society of Israelites.
 David Nuñez Carvalho was the first reader of the society; but the most influential man in the movement was Isaac Harby, a distinguished journalist and playwright.
 He was editor of The Quiver, The Charleston Mercury, and several other publications.

 In the 1840s there was a major split in Congregation Beth Elohim, which many historians of American Jewish history see as the beginning of the American Reform movement.
 The conflict began after the introduction of an organ into the synagogue when it was rebuilt following a fire in 1840.
 The series of conflicts between Reform and Traditionalist elements in Beth Elohim resulted in a complicated dispute between the President, who favored Reform, and the Board of Trustees, which was controlled by the Traditionalists.
 The President refused to call the Board of Trustees to meet (as was required by the synagogue's constitution) because he knew they would admit new traditionalist, members and obtain control of the congregation.
 The Board ignored him and met on their own, a move which the Reformers challenged in court.

 The resulting case, State v.
-Ancker, has become known as an early example of U.S. courts refusing to intervene in complex religious questions.
+Ancke, has become known as an early example of U.S. courts refusing to intervene in complex religious questions.
 The ruling was more complicated.
 Judge A.P.
 Butler, delivering the opinion for the South Carolina Court of Appeals, ruled that the Board had violated the synagogue's constitution by meeting without the President's approval.
 He ruled the admission of the new members was invalid.
 While some have claimed that the decision ignored the question of religious disagreement and focused on the legal question, the case's strong endorsement of progress and change in religious ceremony and observance seems to show that the Court's (or at least Butler's) sympathies lay with the reformers.
 The decision resulted in the formation of a new congregation by the more traditional members, known as "Shearith Israel".
 In 1866, it reunited with the old congregation.